XuejinLuo/Give-me-scissors-ICRA2026/README.md

 ## 🕶️ Overview

-[cite_start]During the perioperative phase, scrub nurses are required to frequently deliver surgical instruments to surgeons, which can lead to physical fatigue and decreased focus[cite: 4]. [cite_start]Traditional robotic scrub nurses rely on predefined pathways, which limits their generalization and poses safety risks in dynamic environments[cite: 6].
+During the perioperative phase, scrub nurses are required to frequently deliver surgical instruments to surgeons, which can lead to physical fatigue and decreased focus[cite: 4]. [cite_start]Traditional robotic scrub nurses rely on predefined pathways, which limits their generalization and poses safety risks in dynamic environments[cite: 6].

 [cite_start]To address these challenges, we present a collision-free dual-arm surgical assistive robot capable of zero-shot instrument delivery[cite: 7].